lukewilde/phaser-js-boilerplate/readme.md

 The project comes with an unminified version of Phaser with arcade physics, this can be replaced if you require updates or one of the alternate physics engines.

-When adding new libraries that aren't CommonJS compatible, you'll have to update the [Browserify Shim configuration](https://github.com/thlorenz/browserify-shim#you-will-always).
+When adding new libraries that aren't CommonJS compatible, you'll have to update the [Browserify Shim configuration](https://github.com/thlorenz/browserify-shim#3-provide-browserify-shim-config).

 ### Coding Style and Linting

-I follow [Ben Gourley's JavaScript Style Guide](https://github.com/bengourley/js-style-guide) but I've kept the code footprint low so you can easily include your own `.jshintrc`.
+I follow [Ben Gourley's JavaScript Style Guide](https://github.com/bengourley/js-style-guide), (with the exception of using semicolons).
+I've kept the code footprint low so you can easily include your own `.jshintrc`.

 ## Created with contributions and inspiration from